-If you fancy trying your hand at dressmaking, or indeed are already proficient in running up a new outfit, there is a select set of tools that you will need in order to get off the mark.
+If you fancy trying your hand at dressmaking or are already proficient in running up a new outfit, there is a select set of tools that you will need to get off the mark.
 Here we look at what are primarily the most essential pieces of equipment needed for the job.

 I Want to Make a Dress – What Do I Need?

 When it comes to making a dress, or indeed repairing a dress or any other garment, you should have to hand some of the following: